Esri/kubeutils/README.md

 Options:
-  --version    Show version number                                                         [boolean] --help       Show help                                                                   [boolean] --file-path  relative path of a file to be run on a cluster --env        which  environment to apply to --dry-run    if true, do not actually apply
+  --version    Show version number                                                         [boolean] --help       Show help                                                                   [boolean] --file       relative path of a file to be run on a cluster --env        which  environment to apply to --dry-run    if true, do not actually apply
 ```